 All apartments will be affordable to households with incomes ranging from 30 to 70 percent or less of the Area Median Income.

 Building amenities will include a community room with kitchen, fitness center, central laundry room, green roof courtyard, an onsite management office and one superintendent unit.
-The development will include two levels of underground parking for residents and a ground-level municipal parking garage.
+The development will include two levels of underground parking for residents and a ground-level municipal parking garage which would be efficient with the aid of professionals like garage organization specialists.

 The development’s location is within walking distance to the village’s many shops, restaurants, churches, schools and other services.
 The building is close to the Metro North Train Station and bus stops for several Westchester County Bee-Line routes.